 Generalized Anxiety Disorder

-What is generalized anxiety disorder?
+What is generalized anxiety disorder (GAD)?

-- Fatigue (very tired) or muscle tightness
+- Fatigue or muscle tightness

-- Shaking, restlessness, or sleep problems
+- Shaking, restlessness, or irritability

-- Problems focusing on a task
+- Problems focusing

 - Rapid heartbeat or shortness of breath